 Equip them for Day 1.

-If you really want to show them some love, prepare them for the next phase of onboarding: Day 1 orientation.
+If you really want to show them some love, use employee preboarding to prepare them for the next phase of onboarding: Day 1 orientation.

 Be very specific if there’s something that new hires need to do before their first day.
 Where possible, provide a checklist of things to bring and things to know ahead of time.
 Should they bring special identification?
 Where should they park and where should they report?
 What’s on their agenda for the first day?
 All new hires want to make a good impression—and that’s hard to do when you don’t know where to go, feel unprepared, or can’t move forward with onboarding because your passport is at home.